-The “Year in Industry” programme gives you the opportunity to work on complex, large-scale projects with world-famous companies
+The year in industry programme gives you the opportunity to work with world-famous companies

 My decision to choose to study Electronic and Electrical Engineering was quite a simple one.
 I knew the degree would enable me to understand not just how computers work, but electronic devices as a whole, while also being one of the most versatile bachelor’s degrees in engineering.

 I picked the “Year in Industry” programme as it gives you the opportunity to work on complex, large-scale projects and in an environment you normally wouldn’t be able to due to lack of experience.